TheKikGen/USBMidiKliK4x4/README.md

       F0 77 77 78 0C 08 0F 01 02 09 00 06 07 F7

-## Set the "intelligent MIDI Thru"
+## Function 0E - Intellithru midi routing rules

 When USB midi is not active beyond a defined delay , the "intelligent" MIDI THRU can be activated automatically.
 In that mode, the routing rules are changed to the routing rules defined for the thru mode.
 If any USB midi event is received, the intelligent thru mode is stopped immediatly, and the standard routing is restored.

-The sysex message structure is the following :

-	Header       = F0 77 77 78
+    F0 77 77 78 0E  < Routing rules command <command args>   > F7

-	Function     = 0E
+Commands are :

-	Action       = 00 Reset to default
+    00 Reset Intellithru to default
-		  OR   01 Disable
+    01 Disable Intellithru
+    02 Set  Intellithru timeout
-		  OR   02 Set Delay <number of 15s periods 1-127>
+          arg1 : 0xnn (number of 15s periods 1-127)
-		  OR   03 Set thu mode jack routing +
+    03 Set thru mode jack routing
-		  		.
-Midi In Jack = < Midi In Jack # 1-4 = 0-3>
+          arg1 - Midi In Jack = 0xnn (0-F)
-				.
-Midi Msg filter mask (can't be zero) :
+          arg2 - Midi filter mask (binary OR)
+                  => zero if you want to inactivate intelliThru for this jack channel Voice = 0001 (1), (binary OR) system Common = 0010 (2), (binary OR) realTime      = 0100 (4), (binary OR)
+                      sysEx         = 1000 (8)
-				.
-Serial midi Jack out targets Mask 4bits 1-F
+         arg3 - Serial midi Jack out targets
-		                       Bit0 = Jack1, bit 3 = Jack 4
-	EOX = F7

-Message filter masks (can be combined but can't be zero) are :

-	b0 = channel Voice    (0001)
-	b1 = system Common    (0010)
-	b2 = realTime         (0100)
-	b3 = system exlcusive (1000)
+               <t1> <t2>...<tn>  0-F 16 targets maximum.

-The delay is defined by a number of 15 seconds periods.
+The timeout is defined by a number of 15 seconds periods.
 The min/max period number is 1/127 (31 mn).
 After that delay, Every events from the MIDI INPUT Jack #n will be routed to outputs jacks 1-4, accordingly with the serial targets mask.

 Examples :

     F0 77 77 78 0E 00 F7                    <= Reset to default
-	F0 77 77 78 0E 01 F7    <= Disable midi thru mode
+    F0 77 77 78 0E 01 F7                    <= Disable
-	F0 77 77 78 0E 02 02 F7 <= Set delay to 30s (2 periods)
+    F0 77 77 78 0E 02 02 F7                 <= Set timeout to 30s
-	F0 77 77 78 0E 03 01 0F 0F F7 <= Set Midi In Jack 2 to Jacks out 1,2,3,4 All msg
+    F0 77 77 78 0E 03 01 0F 00 01 02 03 F7  <= Route Midi In Jack 2 to Jacks out 1,2,3,4 All msg
-	F0 77 77 78 0E 03 03 04 0C F7 <= Set Midi In Jack 4 to Jack 3,4, real time only
+    F0 77 77 78 0E 03 03 04 03 04 F7        <= Route Midi In Jack 4 to Jacks out 4,5, real time only

 ## Define midi routing rules